In this guide, we’ll share 65 free data science resources that we’ve hand-picked and annotated for beginners.

 - They arm you with something tangible to show employers.
 If a picture is worth 1000 words, a project is worth a million...

 By nature, projects are personal undertakings, and you should pick topics you're interested in.
 Here are a few places to find project ideas:

 - 6 Fun Machine Learning Projects for Beginners - Our list of 6 fun machine learning project ideas for beginners.

 - Predict Titanic Survival (Kaggle Competition) - Kaggle is a site that hosts data science competitions, many of which are beginner-friendly.
 The Titanic Survival Prediction challenge is a classic, with detailed tutorials for both Python and R.

 - Hacker Rank (Programming Challenges) - Short programming challenges that are good for sharpening your skills without committing to a longer project.

 And that's a wrap!
-To jumpstart your journey ahead, please check out our free 7-day crash course, and remember to bookmark this page because we'll keep this list of data science resources updated.
+To jumpstart your journey ahead, please check out our Data Science Primer.